knative/community/ROLES.md

 ## Working Group Lead

-Working group technical leads, or just ‘tech leads’, are approvers of an entire area that have demonstrated good judgement and responsibility.
+Working group leads are approvers of an entire area that have demonstrated good judgement and responsibility.
 Tech leads accept design proposals and approve design decisions for their area of ownership, and are responsible for the overall technical health of their functional area.